Akash080799/Customer-Segmentation-with-RFM-Score/README.md

 # Customer-Segmentation-with-RFM-Score
 This project primarily focusses on segmenting the customers into several categories based on their Recency, Frequency and Monetary values.
 Structured-Query language was used to calculate these values were concatenated together to form the RFM-Score.

-- Refer to the "" for more details about the project.
+- Refer to the Customer_segmentation_with_RFM_score.pdf for more details about the project.

 Tools used for this problem statement:
 - Google Big Query